An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Acknowledgements

 \section{Acknowledgements}

-This project was funded by Science and Technology Facilities Council Small Award (project number ST/N005767/1) and also by the Royal Astronomical Society Public Engagement Grant (2015).
-The authors are grateful to both the Thinktank Birmingham Science Museum and The Royal Society for their support and advice for the exhibit developement and installation.
-The authors express their deep gratitude to all those who have helped with this project since its inception, in particular: Steve Brookes and all those in the University of Birmingham mechanical workshop; John Bryant and David Stops for additional technical support; Alejandro Vigna G{\'o}mez for his contributions to the exhibit videos; Siyuan Chen and Carl-Johan Haster for useful discussions for the exhibit development; and Julia Dancu and Luke Scantlebury-Smead for conducting the Thinktank survey.
-The authors thank Laura Trouille and Joey Shapiro Key for their comments on this manuscript; the LIGO Education and Public Outreach working group for their support and for use of multimedia resources; and Sarah Cole, Kris Vogt Veggeberg and Jayatri Das for useful recommendations for literature on exhibit design.
+This project was funded by the Science and Technology Facilities Council Small Award (project number ST/N005767/1) and the Royal Astronomical Society Public Engagement Grant (2015).
+The authors are grateful to both the Thinktank Birmingham Science Museum and The Royal Society for their support and advice for the exhibit development and installation.
+The exhibit videos were produced in collaboration with the communications department of the College of Engineering and Physical Sciences at the University of Birmingham.
+The authors express their deep gratitude to all those who have helped with this project since its inception, in particular: Steve Brookes and all those in the University of Birmingham mechanical workshop; John Bryant and David Stops for additional technical support; Alejandro Vigna G{\'o}mez for his contributions to the exhibit videos; Siyuan Chen and Carl-Johan Haster for useful discussions for the exhibit development, and Julia Dancu and Luke Scantlebury-Smead for conducting the Thinktank survey.
+The authors thank Laura Trouille and Joey Shapiro Key for their comments on this manuscript; the LIGO Education and Public Outreach working group for their support and for use of multimedia resources, and Sarah Cole, Kris Vogt Veggeberg and Jayatri Das for useful recommendations for literature on exhibit design.
+We are grateful to the anonymous referees for their feedback.
 This work was also supported by STFC Grant ST/N000633/1 and the University of Birmingham.
 CPLB is supported by the CIERA Board of Visitors Research Professorship, and NSF Award PHY 1912648.
-HM is also supported by the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav) (project number CE170100004).
+This research is supported by the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav) (project number CE170100004).
+ACG is supported by NSF Awards PHY 1806461 and PHY 2012021.
 This work has been assigned LIGO document number P2000036.